shyre2h/MentraOS-React-Example-App/README.md

 ## Common Issues

 ### "Not Authenticated" Message
-- Ensure you're opening the webview from the AugmentOS manager app
+- Ensure you're opening the webview from the MentraOS manager app
 - Check that your app URL in the Developer Console is correct

 ### No Transcripts Appearing